PrescottJRynewicz/brain/100 References/📗 Optionality - Survive and Thrive.md

 To avoid this, we can tie ourselves to the mast.
 For example:

 1. Screen out harmful stimuli
 	1. Don't keep sugary, processed snacks at home.
-You will eat them, every time.
+You will eat them every time.
 2. Create the right inconveniences
 	1. Don't save your CC in your computer, but a barrier between you and your unhealthy temptations.
 3. Tie your hands